halima972/halima972/README.md

 Data Scientist.
 ---------------

-I am currently studying Data science at Arewa Data Science Academy.
-I am also currently working on a project in the above academy called 30 Days Of Python.

 *   🌍  I'm based in Kaduna state, Nigeria.
 *   ✉️  You can contact me at [halimaladan972@gmail.com](mailto:halimaladan972@gmail.com)
 *   🧠  I'm learning Python